Jincheng2009/igseqanalysis/README.md

 # Immunoglobulin Sequence Analysis (igseqanalysis)

-Igseqanalysis is a package developed in Python that parse and process the NCBI-IgBlast alignment results of antibody sequences (NGS) to extract the CDR regions or mutations.
+Igseqanalysis is a Python package for parsing and processing the NCBI-IgBlast alignment results of antibody sequences (NGS).
+The code can extract CDR regions and/or mutations, and cluster the extracted unique sequences with a user-defined sequence identity cutoff.

 ## Prerequisite
 * Python 2.7 [Installation instruction](https://www.python.org/download/releases/2.7/)